 Aerocene project hopes to put research into the hands of citizens.

-The Beautiful Brain exhibit, Lexington Tattoo and Muster, Pugs Take Boston, and more.
+The Beautiful Brain exhibit at the MIT Museum, Lexington Tattoo and Muster, Pugs Take Boston, and more.

 It’s Noam Chomsky vs. Ayn Rand in a new show from multimedia artist Pedro Reyes — and just to be clear, it’s a comedy, and they’re puppets.